kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

-Then you can use, and further fine-tune in your test like
+Then you can use, and further fine-tune your test like

 ```C#
 [Test]